joeyrlee/Rippl/README.md

 ```javascript
 npm run twitterscript
 ```
-Once all these commands have been ran, navigate to localhost:3000 to use the app.
+Once all these commands have been run, navigate to localhost:3000 to use the app.
 From here, you are able to get a Rippl score for any twitter user.

             React Component Tree:      index.jsx